Cevanvi/interview_questions/pyspark.md

 2. **Examine a key aspect: data scanning using HIVE partitions.**
     - Check whether the table is partitioned efficiently.
 Ensure your query uses partitioned columns.
     - Optimizing data scanning is often a good starting point for performance improvement.
 If there's an issue here, fix it first.

 3. **Analyze the query.**
     - Continue checking the query plan and the SQL tab on the WEB UI to identify potential bottlenecks.
-    - In the SQL Tab, the term 'EXCHANGE' means shuffling!.
-Needs to be minimized!
+    - Data shuffling (the term 'EXCHANGE' in WEB UI Sql Tab) can be expensive in terms of both time and resources, as it involves redistributing data across partitions or even across nodes.
+      Operations like groupByKey can cause data shuffling.
+Try to use operations that minimize shuffling, like reduceByKey or aggregateByKey.

 4. **Consider using CACHE / PERSIST.**
     - If a data frame (df) is frequently used, consider using CACHE or PERSIST.
-But, make sure to use 'unpersist' when necessary.
+But, make sure to use 'unpersist' when necessary , and don't forget that CACHE is lazy operation. so, you need to call an action to cache the data. (e.g. df.cache().count() )

 5. **Examine tasks in the Spark UI.**
     - Look for any data skew in the problematic or long-running tasks.
       This can be measured by checking the disparity between the 75th percentile and maximum values.
       If there is a big difference for data amount between 75th percentile and maximum, then you have data skew problem.